Novel pre-burst stage of gamma-ray bursts from machine learning: Discussion and Conclusion

-Previous works~(see References~\cite{shaolijing,zhangshu,Xu:2016zsa,Xu:2016zxi,Xu:2018}) suggested that some photons of GRBs may be emitted before the main-burst stage at source.
+As extremely energetic events in the universe, GRBs provide us a powerful tool to analyse cosmic LV effect.
+By measuring time delay of high energy photons, previous works set lower limits for the LV energy scale.
+The study on GRB 090510 \cite{Abdo:2} reported a lower bound $E_{\rm LV}>1.2~E_{\rm Pl}$, and Ref.~\cite{Xiao:2009xe} also suggested a lower limit of $E_{\rm LV}>6.3~E_{\rm Pl}$.
+These works all assume that the high energy photons are from the same origin of the other photons, i.e., high energy photons cannot be intrinsically emitted earlier than the low energy photons.
+However, previous works~\cite{shaolijing,zhangshu,Xu:2016zsa,Xu:2016zxi,Xu:2018} suggested that some photons of GRBs may be emitted before the main-burst stage at source.
 In this work, we propose the pre-burst stage of GRBs by a first glimpse of the FGST data.
 Considering the light speed variation effect, we adopt a primary method of machine learning to analyse the high-energy photon events of 25 bright GRBs with known redshifts.
 The machine learning method automatically provides 4 main classifications, which propose the existence of the pre-burst stage of GRBs in all cases.
 Classification A indicates that some high-energy photons observed after the onset of the prompt low energy photons are emitted in the pre-burst stage before the prompt phase at source.
 Classification B suggests a special middle-cluster which includes most of the high-energy photon events.
 We then adopt a general method to extract the light speed variation from the pre-burst stage of classification A and the middle-cluster of classification B, and get consistent result of a light speed variation at $E_{\mathrm{LV}}=\mathrm{3.55\times 10^{17}~GeV}$.
 Such speed variation conversely confirms the existence of the hitherto unknown pre-burst stage of GRBs with earlier emission of both higher-energy and low energy photons at source.
+Most recently, a direct observation of pre-burst events of GeV scale photons was reported in Ref.~\cite{Zhu:2021}, and such observation serves as a strong support of our proposal of the pre-burst stage of GRBs from the machine learning method.

 The novel pre-burst stage of GRBs can also provides novel insights about the dynamics of GRBs.
+GRBs are likely to have extremely high temperature initially followed by a cooling process, which is an analogue of the big bang.
+A large amount of high energy photons are emitted during this phase until there is an intense explosion, which leads to the prompt phase.
+Following the prompt phase, the temperature of GRBs continues to decrease for several weeks to a year, forming the afterglow.
+The cooling fact of our pre-burst model explains why high energy photons are emitted prior to lower energy photons.
+Interestingly, all of the three stages can be automatically revealed by the $K$-lines method.
 We thus conclude that the machine learning method provides a powerful tool to analyse the GRB data with fruitful results.